ardanlabs/gotraining/reading/design_guidelines.md

 * When dependencies are weakened and the coupling loosened, cascading changes are minimized and stability is improved.

+* The standardization of interfaces can set clear and consistent expectations.

+#### Interface Polution

+_With help from [Sarah Mei](https://twitter.com/sarahmei) and [Burcu Dogan](https://medium.com/@rakyll/interface-pollution-in-go-7d58bccec275)_

+* Don't use an interface for the sake of using an interface.

+* Unless the user needs to provide an implementation or you have multiple implementations, question.

+* Don't add an interface just for the sake of testing.
+API's are for users not tests.

 * If it's not clear how an abstraction makes the code better, it probably doesn't.

+* Don’t export any interfaces until you have to.

+* Introduce concrete types and don’t export any interfaces unless you have to encourage external packages to implement one.

 #### Package-Oriented Design